-- 1. With 'ABAC Rules' and 'Access' selected in the filter boxes, click the New button.
+- 1. With ABAC Rules and Access selected in the filter boxes, click the New button.
 The XACML Rule window is displayed. - 2.
 In the Label box, enter Search & Read access control. - 3.
-Enter a short Description of the rule, such as Permit all users search and read access to all entries. - 4.
+Enter a short Description of the rule, such as ABAC that permits all users search and read access to all entries. - 4.
 Click the Edit button.
 The XACML Expression window is displayed.